nuhanishat/contour-following/README.md

 #### Trajectory and PID

-2. Run the file **generate_path.py** to create the trajectory files.
+- Run the file **generate_path.py** to create the trajectory files.
 This will generate two files, *path.txt* and *velocity.npy*.
   - path.txt : Contains the trajectory waypoints
   - velocity.npy : Contains the velocity of trajectory needed for derivative setpoint of PID

-3. To run the PID controller simulation
+-  To run the PID controller simulation
-- Simply run the file PID_test.py in
+	- Simply run the file **PID_test.py***
+	**Note: This is written in python3 unlike the rest of the project to utilize the turtle gui**

+- *KinovaControl.py* contains the methods that can be used to command position and velocity.
+They can take inputs from the PID controller.
+You can only run this on the real arm because the kinova_gazebo simulation doesn't support it (It has no jacobian solver so you can only command joint position/velocity but not cartesian).

+#### Marker Tracking
+- Run the file